dvreeze/yaidom/docs/yaidom-tutorial.rst

 Introduction
 ============

-Yaidom is yet-another-immutable DOM-like XML API, written in the `Scala`_ programming language.
+Yaidom is *yet another immutable DOM-like* XML API, written in the `Scala`_ programming language.
 It is an XML API that:

 * leverages the highly expressive Scala Collections API, on the inside and from the outside
 * offers immutable thread-safe DOM-like element trees